thelfer/tfel/docs/mfront/LinearSystemSolver.md

   out-of-tile search.
-An in-tile pivot candidate whose magnitude reaches this value is accepted without looking outside the tile; below it, the search extends to the rows under the tile (out-of-tile pivoting) and the best corrected candidate wins.
+An in-tile pivot candidate whose magnitude reaches this value is accepted without looking outside the tile; below it, the search extends to the rows under the tile (out-of-tile pivoting) and the best candidate wins.
 - `singular_pivot_threshold`: the factorization is declared singular when even the best candidate of the out-of-tile recovery stays below this threshold.
+This option must be set together with the `out_of_tile_search_threshold` option and must not exceed it.

 If a parameter is not defined, the default values are inherited from the `TiledLUppConfig` class defined by the `TDLS` library.
 See the